Websites

 The Richmond Daily Dispatch is the result of a National Leadership Grant from the Institute of Museum and Library Services, and collaboration between the University of Richmond, Tufts University's Perseus Project, and the Virginia Center for Digital History.
 There are currently 1384 issues of the paper available online, ranging in date from November 1860 through December 1865.

-One of the most complete and authentic plantations in
+One of the most complete plantations in Texas.

 From western forts to Victorian mansions and pivotal battlegrounds, the Texas Historical Commission's 20 state historic sites exemplify a breadth of Texas history.
 Come explore the real stories at the real places.